artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

  <img src="/images/js2017/yarn.svg" style="width:300px;">
 </center>

 I have a lot of respect for NPM, their scale is [through the roof][npm].
 They built out the foundations for a massive, thriving community.
 They did a great job.
-Like a lot of the JavaScript eco-system, their tooling is allows you to get away with a lot of things.
+Like a lot of the JavaScript ecosystem, their tooling allows you to get away with a lot of things.
 You can have the same dependency inside the app with multiple versions, or apps with a dependency tree that is different each time you run `npm install`.

 We have multiple engineers who have worked on a dependency manager for half a decade, having indeterminate builds in JavaScript was something that worried us greatly.
 Luckily, there is [Yarn][yarn].

 Yarn is a Facebook project that replaces the NPM [cli][cli] client.
 It's very new, so unlike NPM it does not have to worry about backwards compatibility.
 It is what I'd imagine a fresh re-write of the NPM cli would look like.

-Yarn is significantly faster, has a determinate process for setting up and project and uses a lockfile by default to ensure everyone using the project gets the exact same dependency tree.
-It uses NPM as a server, and so you get the same node modules as you with the NPM cli.
+Yarn is significantly faster, has a determinate process for setting up projects and uses a lockfile by default to ensure everyone using the project gets the exact same dependency tree.
+It uses NPM as a server, and so you get the same node modules as with the NPM cli.

 Sometimes Yarn gives you pleasant surprises too, my favourite being that `yarn run [x]` will check to see if that is a local command that you could run, saving a bunch of redundant settings.